 We're entering a golden age of Arm-based processors.
-It used to be that when you decided to save 20+% of your cloud bill on Graviton processors, purists could come out of the woodwork and tell you "you're locking yourself in to AWS by compiling your software for Graviton!
+It used to be that when you decided to save 20+% on your cloud compute bill with Graviton processors, purists could come out of the woodwork and tell you "you're locking yourself in to AWS by compiling your software for Graviton!
 You're ensuring that you won't be able to move your most critical workloads ever."
 I actually heard from one of these people today, which provoked me to write this rant.

 In 2024, it is absolutely no longer the case that compiling for Graviton locks you in to anything.
 Leaving aside the fact that Arm-based Ampere chips have been available on many major clouds for a while (including Azure and Google Cloud), with the announcements of Azure's Cobalt chip and Google's Axion chip, the number of options available to run Arm-based workloads in the cloud has exploded.